Course and credit information

 Transfer Credit Policy

-See the full Transfer Credit Policy on the university's web site for more detail.
+See the full Transfer Credit Policy for more detail.

 Grading and grade options